 Figure: A chart showing a feature comparison for Skype, Skype for Business and Microsoft Teams.

-Bad example: Numerous group chats with no group name and therefore no way of tracking previous chats/files
+Figure: Bad example - Numerous group chats with no group name and therefore no way of tracking previous chats/files

-Good example: Figure showing all of the team members.
+Figure: Good example - Figure showing all of the team members.
 This group chat can be used over and over for projects discussions with all data in one place and integrated with SharePoint.